data-apis/array-api/spec/API_specification/linear_algebra_functions.md

         If `None`,

-        -   if `a` is one-dimensional, the function computes the vector norm.
+        -   if `x` is one-dimensional, the function computes the vector norm.
-        -   if `a` is two-dimensional, the function computes the matrix norm.
+        -   if `x` is two-dimensional, the function computes the matrix norm.
-        -   if `a` has more than two dimensions, the function computes the vector norm over all array values (i.e., equivalent to computing the vector norm of a flattened array).
+        -   if `x` has more than two dimensions, the function computes the vector norm over all array values (i.e., equivalent to computing the vector norm of a flattened array).

         Negative indices must be supported.
 Default: `None`.